Boris Johnson says gas station crisis is stabilizing | ExBulletin

 However, he said indications from the industry were that the situation was starting to improve with supplies returning to normal levels.

-His call came as Sir Keir Starmer accused the government of reducing the country to ‘chaos’ over its inability to deal with the fuel crisis.
+His call came as Sir Keir Starmer accused the government of reducing the country to chaos by not dealing with the fuel crisis.

-The Labor leader said the trucking industry was “more than frustrated” by the lack of a clear plan from ministers to alleviate the problems caused by the shortage of tanker drivers.
+The Labor leader said the trucking industry was more than frustrated with the lack of a clear plan from ministers to alleviate problems caused by the shortage of tanker drivers.

-But as the Petrol Retailers Association (PRA) signaled the “first signs” that the crisis was drawing to a close, the prime minister expressed confidence that the worst was over.
+But with the Petrol Retailers Association (PRA) signaling the first signs that the crisis was drawing to a close, the prime minister expressed confidence that the worst was over.

 Mr Johnson said the government was putting measures in place to ensure the entire supply chain can cope with the approach of Christmas.